WELL Building Standard

 Lighting

 Alongside our traditional BMS, Lloret instals lighting control systems as we look to cover an additional WELL Building Standard rating.
 Humans react and are sensitive to the levels of light we are exposed to daily.
-WELL, therefore, looks to ensure the lighting strategies incorporated into building systems are centred around individual's health and comfort which in turn leads to a more productive environment (WELL v2™).
+WELL, therefore, looks to ensure the lighting strategies incorporated into building systems and are centred around individual's health and comfort, in turn leading to a more productive environment (WELL v2™).

 A feature of the lighting standard set out in WELL focuses on the scientific research and the positive attributes circadian rhythm lighting can have within hospitals, schools and office spaces.
 The circadian rhythm is a lighting control system Lloret instals, imitating the light outside and into an internal environment.
 The pattern of light goes between warm and cool tones.
 The cool tones act as a stimulus to increase alertness in the middle of the day, whilst the warm tones operate in the morning and evening to support our natural body cycles and sleep patterns – contributing to a healthier mental well-being.